CALCULATE YOUR SIP RETURNS

 Who is Liable to Deduct TDS on Property Purchase?

-2. Nature of Seller: If the seller is a company or a cooperative society, regardless of the property value, TDS needs to be deducted.
+• Nature of Seller: If the seller is a company or a cooperative society, regardless of the property value, TDS needs to be deducted as applicable.

 What is the TDS Rate on Property Purchase?

-The current TDS rate for property purchases in India is 1% of the sale consideration (excluding any additional charges).
-However, exceptions exist:
+The current TDS rate on property purchase in India is 1% of the sale consideration (excluding any additional charges).
+However, there are certain exceptions:

-1. Lower Deduction Certificate (LDC): If the seller possesses a valid LDC issued by the Income Tax Department, the TDS rate may be lower or even nil, depending on the specified rate in the LDC.
+• Lower Deduction Certificate (LDC): If the seller holds a valid LDC issued by the Income Tax Department, the TDS rate on property purchase may be lower or even nil, depending on the rate specified in the certificate.

-2. Non-Resident Indian (NRI) Seller: For NRIs selling property in India, the TDS rate is generally 20% on the capital gains (profit earned on the sale).
-However, NRIs can apply for an LDC to potentially reduce the TDS rate.
+• Non-Resident Indian (NRI) Seller: For NRIs selling property in India, the TDS rate is generally on the capital gains (profit earned on the sale).
+However, NRIs can apply for an LDC to potentially reduce the applicable TDS rate.

 Calculating TDS on Property Purchase

-Here’s a step-by-step breakdown of calculating TDS on property purchase:
+Here's a step-by-step breakdown of calculating TDS on a property purchase:

 Example: The agreed-upon sale price of a property is ₹75 lakh.